HIGHLIGHTS

 What is the Price of Honor X5c Series in Nepal?

 As I said, the Honor X5 series sits at the bottom of the barrel within the Honor X lineup.
-And despite being an entry-level phone, it is still an Honor X-series device, which is meant to survive extreme conditions and offer an insane amount of battery life for the price.
+And despite being the most affordable X-series phone, it is still an Honor X-series device, which is meant to survive extreme conditions and offer an insane amount of battery life for the price.

 But with the previous Honor X5 and X6 series, Honor seems to have forgotten that identity.